Welcome to NonViolent Owensboro!

 UPCOMING EVENTS 2023-

---- NonViolent Owensboro on Facebook ---
+--- Visit NonViolent Owensboro on Facebook ---

 Due to COVID we may move some events online, or hybrid.
 See contact email and phone below if you have any questions.

-• Film 'The Vow of Hiroshima': Wed.
-Sept 13, 2023 6 at Daviess County Public Library.
+• Film 'The Vow from Hiroshima': Wed.
+Nov 1, 2023 6:30 at Daviess County Public Library. (details)

 NVO Statement on Violence in Owenboro